lmorabit/R_likelihood_ratio/README.md

 **Software requirements**

-The software in this repository also makes use of the Starlink Tables Infrastructure Library Tool Set (STILTS), which is a command line scriptable version of topcat.
-Please see http://www.star.bris.ac.uk/~mbt/stilts/sun256/sun256.html for installation instructions.
+This software should be compatible with both python 2 and 3, but please report any errors you find.

 **python libraries**

 This software uses the following python libraries:

-argparse, numpy, pandas, os, astropy, scipy
+argparse, numpy, pandas, os, astropy, scipy, matplotlib, aplpy

 **Preparing to run**